LaunchCodeEducation/data-analysis-curriculum/content/data-visualization/reading/vizzes-with-python/_index.md

 As we mentioned on the previous page, not everyone likes pie charts and Seaborn is no exception.
 Seaborn does not come with a pie chart method.

-As you explore making visualizations in Python, we suggest bookmarking both the [Matplotlib documentation](https://matplotlib.org/stable/index.html) and the [Seaborn documentation](https://seaborn.pydata.org/).
-Both sets of documentation come with lots and lots of examples of how you can properly use the multitude of parameters that come with each of the above methods.
+As you explore making visualizations in Python, we suggest bookmarking both the [Matplotlib documentation](https://matplotlib.org/stable/index.html) This documentation comes with lots of examples of how you can properly use the multitude of parameters that come with each of the above methods.